Marie Juanico

 "There's no two pots alike; they each have meaning."

 Marie S. Juanico was born into Acoma Pueblo in September 1937.
 Her parents were Toribio and Delores Sanchez.
 Ethel Shields and Katherine Lewis were her sisters.
-Like her sisters, Marie learned to make pottery through watching and working with their mother.
+Like her sisters, Marie learned how to make pottery through watching and working with their mother.

 Marie's work is shown in the Indian Craft Shop at the US Department of the Interior in Washington, DC.
 Her work is also prominent in the private collections of Allan & Carol Hays, John Blom and Drs.
 Judith & Richard Lasky, among others.